mwc360/mwc360.github.io/_posts/2025-06-30-Spark-v-DuckDb-v-Polars-v-Daft-Revisited.md

 ---
 layout: post
-title: "Small Data Madness 2025: Is it Time to Ditch Spark Yet??"
+title: "The Small Data Showdown '25: Is it Time to Ditch Spark Yet??"
-tags: [Fabric, Spark, Lakehouse, Delta Lake]
+tags: [Fabric, Spark, Lakehouse, Delta Lake, DuckDB, Polars, Daft]
 categories: Data-Engineering
 feature-img: "assets/img/posts/Small-Data-Benchmark-2025/engine-showdown.png"
 thumbnail: "assets/img/posts/Small-Data-Benchmark-2025/engine-showdown.png"
 published: True
 ---
 Last December (2024) I published a blog seeking to explore the question of whether data engineers in Microsoft Fabric [should ditch Spark for DuckDb or Polars](https://milescole.dev/data-engineering/2024/12/12/Should-You-Ditch-Spark-DuckDB-Polars.html).
 Six months have passed and all engines have gotten more mature.
-Where do things stand? **Is it finally time to ditch Spark?** Let the _Small Data Madness 2025_ begin!
+Where do things stand? **Is it finally time to ditch Spark?** Let _The Small Data Showdown '25_ begin!

 # Goals of This Post
 First, let's revisit the purpose of the benchmark: _The objective is to explore data engineering engines available in Fabric to understand whether Spark with vectorized execution (the Native Execution Engine) should be considered in small data architectures._